Style is not how you write.

 Trust the poem to take you where it wants to go.

-Follow it closely, recording its path with imagery.
+Follow it closely, recording its path with imagery and metaphor.

-What's a Poem?
+What's A Poem?

 A whisper,